adrianjuhl/adrianjuhl-maven-simple-springboot-camel-application-prototype/README-for-archetype.md

-# Simple Springboot Camel Application Prototype
+# Name of application

-A springboot camel application that helps with the development of the springboot camel archetype.
+Description of applcation.
 [TODO expand this description]

 ## Running the application